Importing from India into the UK: Duty Rates and the DCTS Scheme

 - Engineering goods and machinery: typically 0% under both DCTS and standard UKGT

 These are approximate figures — the exact rate depends on the specific 10-digit commodity code.
-Always verify using the UK Trade Tariff tool with the DCTS preference selected, not the standard UKGT rate.
-Using the wrong rate underestimates your landed cost by a meaningful margin for high-volume textile imports.
+Always verify using the UK Trade Tariff tool, checking which preference (if any) currently applies to Indian origin.
+Assume a preference that has been graduated away and you understate your landed cost by 12 percentage points on every woven garment.

 The Rules of Origin Requirement

 To claim the DCTS preferential rate, the goods must originate in India — they must be wholly obtained in India or sufficiently processed there.
-For textiles and clothing, "sufficiently processed" typically means the fabric was both cut and sewn in India (the "double transformation" rule).
+For textiles and clothing, cutting and sewing a garment in India counts as single transformation; the stricter "double transformation" rule requires the fabric itself to have been woven or knitted in India too.
+Which rule applies depends on the product-specific rules for your commodity code.

 Goods that are merely assembled in India from components imported from a third country, or that transit through India without significant processing, do not qualify.
 Your Indian supplier should be able to provide a certificate or declaration of origin confirming eligibility.
 Without this documentation, HMRC can apply the standard UKGT rate on examination.